giulong/spectrum/README.md

 > When running tests with `-Dspectrum.profiles=test,grid`, Spectrum will merge these files in this order of precedence:
 > 1. configuration.default.yaml [Spectrum internal defaults]
 > 2. configuration.default.unix.yaml [Spectrum internal defaults for *nix, not read on Windows]
-> 3. configuration.yaml
+> 3. configuration.yaml [Provided by you]
-> 4. configuration-test.yaml [A warning will be raised if not found, no errors]
+> 4. configuration-test.yaml [Provided by you.
+A warning will be raised if not found, no errors]
-> 5. configuration-grid.yaml [A warning will be raised if not found, no errors]
+> 5. configuration-grid.yaml [Provided by you.
+A warning will be raised if not found, no errors]

 Values in the most specific configuration file will take precedence over the others.